jamjarlabs/JamJarWeb/example/ellipse_approximation/README.md

-# Audio
+# Ellipse Approximation

-This example showcases how audio can be loaded in over HTTP and played.
+This example showcases how primitives can be used to approximate ellipses using the `Polygon.EllipseEstimation` helper function.

 ## Overview

-The example loads in an MP3 file over HTTP.

-This example is two buttons, one to start playing the looped audio MP3, another to stop it from playing.

-The game has to have a button press before starting, since Chrome and Firefox require user interaction before audio can be played.
+This example creates a number of random ellipses, given random sizes and colors.

 ## Running